scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

    In [72]: ax.set_ylabel(
        ...:   "Distance from Ecliptic Plane (Km)" )

-The resulting plot should look similar to Figure :ref:`v2aturanus`.
+The generated plot is shown in Figure :ref:`v2aturanus`.

 .. figure:: figures/v2aturanus.png

     Distance in kilometers of Voyager 2 from the solar system ecliptic plane. :label:`v2aturanus`

-Sure enough, it appears something happened in 1989 that caused Voyager 2 to depart from the ecliptic plane.
+It appears that something happened in 1989 to cause Voyager 2 to depart from the ecliptic plane.
 A quick glance at the Wikipedia page for Voyager 2 confirms this, and reveals the cause of this departure.

    *Voyager 2's closest approach to Neptune occurred on August 25, 1989 ...
 Since the plane of the orbit of Triton is tilted